elansparsons/simon-parsons/README.md

 # My core tenets
 **We should do our best to treat everyone well.** This of course takes into account each person's definition of what treating them 'well' is -- be considerate, be thoughtful, be sensitive.

 **Don't forget to be a human.** Not everything is work and boundaries are good.
 Be focused when you need to, get things done on time and well, but ultimately take care of *you*.
+Rest is important.

 # I’m at my best
 - Before 3PM, with tea